 - For serving (optional):

-Make the vinaigrette: Whisk the vinegar, lemon juice, Dijon, and salt together in a small bowl.
+Make the vinaigrette: Place the vinegar, lemon juice, Dijon, and salt in a small bowl and whisk to combine.
 Drizzle in the olive oil and sesame oil, and whisk until emulsified; set aside.

 Pour the dressing over the chopped vegetables and toss to coat.
 Meditate on the return to your hustle and bustle.